kylewelsby/gonetraveling.me/content/posts/2014-07-13-bodhnath-stupa/index.md

 [![](images/Boudhanath-1024x575.jpg)](http://gonetraveling.me/wp-content/uploads/2014/07/Boudhanath.jpg)

-This is one of the worlds biggest Buddhist shrines (rated #1 out of 66 attractions in Kathmandu on [TripAdvisor](http://www.tripadvisor.co.uk/Attraction_Review-g293890-d1963559-Reviews-Bodnath_Stupa-Kathmandu_Kathmandu_Valley_Bagmati_Zone_Central_Region.html)), it stands 118ft tall with a solid dome.
+This is one of the worlds biggest Buddhist shrines {{<tripadvisor 1963559>}}, it stands 118ft tall with a solid dome.
 Pigeons, dogs and cows are welcome guests to the shrine, and often given blessings from visitors to the shrine.
 A beautiful place to have a guide teach you about Buddhism.

 {{<gallery>}}